 top of page

 Lead Balloon Ep.
-19 - Coca-Cola and the Masters Tournament, with Ben Deutsch and Dr. Martha Burk
+67 - Coca-Cola's Master's Tournament Sponsorship Triggers 2002 Boycott Threat, with Ben Deutsch and Dr. Martha Burk

 When women's rights activists take aim at a last-bastion boy's club, Coke has to navigate a Public Relations lose-lose.